Steiner-254/Cyfrin-Updraft-Course/Begginer/Blockchain-Basics/Lessons14.md

 - Block rewards are in the blockchains native currency - Bitcoin = BTC, Ethereum = ETH.
 This effectively increases the amount of that cryptocurrency in circulation.

+## Blockchain Attacks
+- There are two major types of attacks that exist in the blockchain space.

+>> 1. Sybil Attack - When a user creates a number of pseudo-anonymous accounts to try to influence a network.
+>> 2. 51% attack - Occurs when a single entity possesses both the longest chain and majority network control.
+This would allow the entity to fork the chain and bring the network onto the entities record of events, effectively allowing them to validate anything.

+- Blockchains are very democratic.
+The bigger a blockchain is, the more decentralized, the more secure it becomes.

+>> I encourage you to look into running a node yourself to increase the security of the network!

+- Proof of Work does come with drawbacks.
+For example, Proof of Work consumes a LOT of electricity.
+When you have thousands of nodes all working as hard as they can to solve a block problem the energy consumption is HUGE and as such, so is the potential environmental impact.
+- With the above in mind, many protocols are choosing the shift to a different consensus mechanism that is more environmentally friendly.
+The most popular of which is...

 ##